 ― Luann Rae Meador Keller, Certified QuickBooks Online Accountant

-Now that we have given you a preview of what’s included in the course along with tips from the pros, it’s time for you to get started with the first lesson, How to Set Up Company Information in QuickBooks Online.
-If you’re a seasoned QuickBooks user, then select the lesson that you need to brush up on.
+Now that we have given you a preview of what’s included in the course along with tips from the pros, it’s time for you to get started with the first tutorial, How to Set Up Company Information in QuickBooks Online.
+If you’re a seasoned QuickBooks user, then select the tutorial that you need to brush up on.

-Be sure to sign up for your QuickBooks account so that you can follow along with each lesson.
+Be sure to sign up for your QuickBooks account so that you can follow along with each tutorial.
 Click the button below to save up to 50 percent off your purchase.